San103/HolidayDates-Package/README.md

 "
 ```
 > [!IMPORTANT]
 > Thank You!
-Buy me a coffe
+Give us a Star